2006 Thai coup d'état: Background

-Thirteen years before, a conflict in Thai political between military factions caused the 1991 Thai coup d'état which ended in a bloody violent crackdown in 1992 by the Royal Thai Army and the Royal Thai Police.
-Thailand promulgated the 1997 Constitution of Thailand, 'people constitution', for the first time in the history of Thailand that both upper house and lower house were directly elected.
-The populism, Thai Rak Thai Party (TRT), led by Thaksin Shinawatra, won the 2001 Thai general election.
-After the end of Thaksin term, the first time in history, he won the 2005 Thai general election by landslide.
+Thirteen years before, a conflict in Thai politics between military factions caused the 1991 Thai coup d'état which ended in a bloody violent crackdown in 1992 by the Royal Thai Army and the Royal Thai Police.
+Thailand promulgated the 1997 constitution of Thailand, the 'people constitution', for the first time in the history of Thailand that both the upper house and lower house were directly elected.
+The populist Thai Rak Thai Party (TRT), led by Thaksin Shinawatra, won the 2001 Thai general election.
+After the end of Thaksin term, for the first time in history, he won the 2005 Thai general election by a landslide.

-The 2005–2006 Thai political crisis began in October 2005, the website of Phoochatkarn newspaper ran an article alleging that Thaksin had usurped the Royal powers of the King Bhumibol Adulyadej by presiding over the ceremony.
-This blast, referring to a photo printed in The Nation Multimedia newspaper, led Sondhi Limthongkul, the owner of Phoochatkarn, to start using We Love the King, We Will Fight for the King, and Return Power to the King as his key anti-Thaksin rallying slogans.
+The 2005–2006 Thai political crisis began in October 2005, the website of the newspaper Phoochatkarn ran an article alleging that Thaksin had usurped the Royal powers of King Bhumibol Adulyadej by presiding over the ceremony.
+This blast, referring to a photo printed in The Nation newspaper, led Sondhi Limthongkul, the owner of Phoochatkarn, to start using We Love the King, We Will Fight for the King, and Return Power to the King as his key anti-Thaksin rallying slogans.
 This allegation has been repeated in Sondhi's Thailand Weekly live tapings.
-Sondhi formed the People's Alliance for Democracy (PAD), yellow shirts, rally the mass on the street and attacked Thaksin through his ASTV channel.
+Sondhi formed the People's Alliance for Democracy (PAD), yellow shirts rallied the masses on the street and attacked Thaksin through his ASTV channel.

-Early 2006, amid the Sale of Shin Corporation to Temasek Holdings, Thaksin called April 2006 election followed a mounting campaign of criticism of his personal financial dealings.
-TRT party won a majority seats, partly as a result of the decision by the major opposition parties to boycott the elections led to party dissolution charges against TRT.
-Due to the election result, King Bhumibol took the unprecedented step of calling the elections undemocratic, and soon later the election was declared invalid by the Constitutional Court.
+Early 2006, amid the Sale of Shin Corporation to Temasek Holdings, Thaksin called the April 2006 election following a mounting campaign of criticism of his financial dealings.
+The TRT won a majority of seats, partly as a result of the decision by the major opposition parties to boycott the elections led to party dissolution charges against the TRT.
+King Bhumibol took the unprecedented step of calling the elections undemocratic, and soon after the election was declared invalid by the Constitutional Court.
 New elections were scheduled for October 2006.